 Node-Edge-Node pattern that makes up a graph is analogous to the

 Subject-Predicate-Object pattern used by most human languages.
 This makes a graph profoundly expressive, able to capture any data that might be stored in other systems like a relational database or NO-SQL document store.
 But the graph model surfaces the interconnected nature of data as a core part of the data model.
 It also provides the ideal sweet spot between structured data that can be efficiently traversed and a schema-less flexibility for fitting in new data which wasn’t considered when the system was first set up.

 With a graph data model, nodes are the primary unit of data—much like a “row” or “tuple” is the primary unit of data in a relational data processing system.
-Unlike traditional graph data systems, a user never has to create a ndoe.
+Unlike traditional graph data systems, a Quine Enterprise user never has to create a node.
 Instead, the system functions as if all nodes exist.
 Since a graph derives its value from the connections between the data, having a node exist without any properties stored on that node or any edges connecting it to others make that node entirely uninteresting.
-Connect therefore represents every possible node as an existing empty node with no interesting history.
+Quine Enterprise therefore represents every possible node as an existing empty node with no interesting history.
 As data streams into the system, it “breaks the symmetry” and creates nodes that are worth looking at more closely.

 By default, each node in the graph maintains a record of all of its historical changes over time.
-When a nodes properties or edges are changed, the change event and corresponding timestamp are saved to an append-only log for that particular node.
+When a node’s properties or edges are changed, the change event and timestamp are saved to an append-only log for that particular node.
 This is a technique known as Event Sourcing, applied individually to each node.
 This historical log can be replayed up to any desired moment in time, allowing for the system to quickly answer questions using the state of the graph as it was in the past.

 Upon matching a pattern, the action triggered may be one of many possible options.
 An update or annotation of the existing data can be triggered to enrich the data.
 An external service can be queried and the result fed back into this system as another new event.
 The matching data can be packaged up (e.g. as a JSON object) and published to another message queue to be consumed by another service.
 Custom queries, algorithms, or code can even be triggered using data from the matching pattern to execute arbitrary actions.